Powers struggle to agree on Syria; Russia urged to strike Islamic State

 Fabius said the Russians "talk a lot, but as far as I can tell they haven't committed any planes against Islamic State."
 He added: "If it (Russia) is against the terrorists, it's not abnormal to launch strikes against them."

-A U.S.-led coalition has been bombing Islamic State targets in Syria for about a year with a separate coalition with some of the same countries striking the militants in neighbouring Iraq.
+A U.S.-led coalition has been bombing Islamic State targets in Syria for about a year with a separate coalition with some of the same countries striking the militants in neighboring Iraq.

 The militants control large areas in both countries, exploiting chaos created in Syria by a civil war that began more than four years ago when Assad cracked down on protests against his government.